-As you might imagine, the problem with being so completely original, is that you have to go somewhere previously uncharted, which means many people won’t find your work, because it doesn’t fit into any known categories.
+As you might imagine, the problem with being completely original is that you have to go somewhere previously uncharted.
+This means many people won’t find or understand your work, because it doesn’t fit into any known categories.
 Even if you do manage to find an audience for something completely original, you may be “before your time,” just like I was with my puff-pastry origami.

 To break your paintbrush is to limit your goals to something that you can accomplish.
 Only by setting boundaries, are we able to study and improve upon the work of the two or three artists that we are emulating with a particular project.

-By limiting my influences, I was able to combine the things that I think is successful from my work, and discard the ideas, themes, and elements from others’ work that don’t inspire me.
+By limiting my influences, I was able to combine the things that I think are successful from my work and discard the ideas, themes, and elements from others’ work that don’t inspire me.

 I was able to start creating, and you can do the same.

 If you are struggling with the motivation to create, or you’ve left a passion behind long ago and want to pick it up again, I strongly recommend reading Art & Fear by David Bayles & Ted Orland.

 Look at it.
 Yes, I know.
 The cover is terrible.

 However, the book is inexpensive, short, and a fabulous love-letter to art, packed with deep wisdom on how to overcome challenges with any type of creative endeavour.

 I also recommend The Keys to Prolific Creativity, by David Stewart, who is one of the most hard-working indie writers I’m aware of.